NH SBDC has always been proud to support entrepreneurs and small business owners from every walk of life.

 To develop a plan, NH SBDC worked with James McKim, president of the Manchester unit of the NAACP and managing partner of Organizational Ignition, LLC, to analyze NH SBDC’s current state and help create a path to a more inclusive future.
 After a series of focus groups and additional research, McKim made recommendations in his report that center around marketing and knowledge acquisition.
 “A focus on those areas will increase the reputation of the NH SBDC among people of color, help the organization assist more diverse businesses, and make the state a better place to live for all people.”

-Liz Gray, SBDC state director, noted, “Our Inclusivity Project is in the early stages.
+Liz Gray, SBDC state director, noted, “Our Inclusivity Commitment is in the early stages.
 Our approach is intentional and purposely collaborative because we know working together is the way we can all be more successful in reaching entrepreneurs of color.
-SBDC is fortunate to have received funding from the CARES Act and the NH Community Navigator program and therefore can put many of the Inclusivity Project recommendations into action."
+SBDC is fortunate to have received funding from the CARES Act and the NH Community Navigator program and therefore can put many of the Inclusivity Commitment recommendations into action."

 Community Navigator Program